vishalbakshi/blog/_posts/2021-09-21-shiny-census-app.md

 colnames(moe) <- col_names
 ```

-...then zip them together, keeping in mind that not all states have tracts designated with all RUCA levels...
+...then zip them together, keeping in mind that not all states have tracts designated with all RUCA levels:

 <br>